Major professional sports leagues in the United States and Canada

 Baseball, American football, and ice hockey have had professional leagues continuously for over 100 years; early leagues such as the National Association of Professional Base Ball Players, the Ohio League, and the National Hockey Association formed the basis of the modern MLB, NFL, and NHL, respectively.
 Basketball was invented in 1891, and its first professional league formed in the 1920s.
 The Basketball Association of America, founded in 1946, formed the basis of the NBA in 1949 and has lasted for over 75 years.

-Soccer (or association football) was first professionalized in 1894, but leagues suffered greatly from lack of sustainability and seldom lasted more than a decade.
-The sport's greatest successes were in the form of the American Soccer League (1921–1933), the original North American Soccer League (1968–1984) or NASL, and, currently, Major League Soccer (1996–present).
-MLS is the seventh highest attended professional soccer league worldwide.
+Soccer was first professionalized in 1894, with past U.S.-based leagues including the American Soccer League (1921–1933) (ASL) and the original North American Soccer League (1968–1984) (NASL).
+Major League Soccer (MLS) was established in 1996.

-The term "major league" is usually limited to professional team sports.
-Individual professional sports competitions such as PGA Tour golf and NASCAR Cup Series auto racing are also very popular and serve as those sports' most prominent competitions with levels of media coverage, competition, and fan following comparable to the major professional team sports.
-Amateur competitions such as college football and college basketball, at the upper echelons, also enjoy strong media coverage and fan followings but are generally recognized as inferior to the major professional leagues in level of play because of the inherent limits of the amateur sports system.

 "Big Four" leagues

 Major League Baseball

-Major League Baseball is the highest level of play of baseball in North America and the world, and the oldest of the major American leagues.
+Major League Baseball is the highest level of play of baseball in the United States and Canada, and the oldest of the major American leagues.
 It consists of the National League (founded in 1876) and the American League (founded in 1901).
 With the establishment of the American League in 1901 also came the trademarking of "Major League Baseball".
 Cooperation between the two leagues began in 1903 inasmuch as the two league champions began playing a "World Series".
 In 1904, however, there was no World Series played because one of the league champions refused to play.
-During the offseason, the owners of each league voted to have the league champions automatically play one another in the World Series and it would be 90 years before another World Series was not played, in 1994, due to a work stoppage.
-The two leagues merged on an organizational level in 2000 with the elimination of separate league offices; they have shared a single Commissioner since 1920.
+During the offseason, the owners of each league voted to have the league champions automatically play one another in the World Series and it was 90 years until another World Series was not played, in 1994, due to a work stoppage.
+The two leagues merged on an organizational level in 2000 with the elimination of separate league offices; they have shared a single commissioner since 1920.
 There are currently 30 member teams, with 29 located in the U.S. and 1 in Canada.
-Traditionally called the "National Pastime", baseball was the first professional team sport in the U.S.
+Traditionally called the "national pastime", baseball was the first professional team sport in the U.S. MLB consistently draws the largest total attendance of any sports league in the world.